ThaisAlvarenga/Obsidian-Vault/References/Education/1968-Freire.md

 ---

-Proposes the educational theory of pedagogies of the oppressed.
+Proposes the educational theory of [[pedagogies of the oppressed]].

 Draws on [[Jean Piaget]]'s the idea that knowledge is **not transmitted but constructed**, and that construction can be detrimental if it is imposed by oppressors.